ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/README.md

 !example to select/view
 !!example to examine attached objects
 &handle to open object in examiner
-*r/*g to wrap code in real/game time threads
+*r/*g/*m to wrap code in real/game/mapreal time threads

-If you want to overwrite instead of append text: dumplua(Presets.TechPreset,"w") If you want to dump functions as well: dumptable(Presets.TechPreset,nil,true) If you want to save the console text: Debug>Write Logs (very helpful for examining an object)
+If you want to overwrite instead of append text: dumplua(Presets.TechPreset,"w") If you want to dump functions as well: dumptable(Presets.TechPreset,nil,true) If you want to save the console text: Console>Write Logs (very helpful for examining an object)

-you can paste chunks of code in the console to test out: local templates = DataInstances.BuildingTemplate for i = 1, #templates do local building = templates[i]
+you can paste chunks of code in the console to test out (with DA you need spaces at the start): local templates = DataInstances.BuildingTemplate for i = 1, #templates do
+    local building = templates[i]
     print(building.name)
   end
 Or create an "AppData/ECM Scripts" folder and any .lua files will show up in the Console menu.
 ```